-Butch suffers from diabetic neuropathy.
+Butch suffers from diabetic neuropathy for which he uses medical marijuana.
 This condition arises from high blood-sugar levels slowly damaging the body’s nerves over time.
 There are actually various kinds of diabetic neuropathy (hence why so many call it “diabetic neuropathies”), but the effects are generally quite similar: pain, numbness and tingles throughout the body, but mostly in the hands, arms, legs and feet.
 The digestive tract, heart and sex organs are also often affected.

 Other problems associated with neuropathy include: wasting of the muscles; indigestion; nausea & vomiting; diarrhea or constipation; dizziness or faintness due to drop in blood pressure; problems with urination; weakness; erectile dysfunction in men or vaginal dryness in women.

 Most people (approximately 60% – 70%) who suffer from diabetes eventually develop diabetic neuropathy, with the most common sufferers being those who have had diabetes for over 20 years and/or are aged over fifty.
 It is not uncommon for those suffering from diabetic neuropathy to lose part or all of their limbs, organs, toes and fingers (Butch is one such person).